 The Company entered into the PSC for the D6 Block in India in 2000 and has a ten (10) percent working interest, with Reliance, the operator, holding a sixty (60) percent interest and BP holding the remaining thirty (30) percent interest.
-The D6 Block is 7,645 square kilometers lying approximately twenty (20) kilometers offshore of the east coast of India.
+The original block of 7,645 square kilometers is located off the coastline of Andhra Pradesh.
+The remaining petroleum mining lease acreage comprises 1,446 square kilometers after relinquishment.